 Contact Nos.: (02) 2469069

-Disclaimer: This particular visit to Café Ilang-Ilang is courtesy of Zomato and Manila Hotel.
+Disclosure: This particular visit to Café Ilang-Ilang is courtesy of Zomato and Manila Hotel.
 Nevertheless, I wrote this article with my own insights influenced by my personal experience.